ogratwicklcs/ansible_windows_workshop/2-adhoc/README.md

 -------

 To start, we will need to go to our Inventory.
-So click **Inventories** on the left panel, and then click the name of our Inventory **Windows Workshop Inventory**.
+So click **Inventories** on the left panel, and then click the name of our Inventory **Workshop Inventory**.
 Now that you are on the Inventory Details page, we will need to go select our Host.
 So click **HOSTS**.

 Next to each host is a checkbox.
 Check the box next to each host you